neurojai0504/docs.upsidedownlabs.tech/software/bioamp/brain-bioamp-arduino-firmware/index.rst

 or variations of it.
 Clinical interpretation of EEG recordings is most often performed by visual inspection of the tracing or quantitative EEG analysis

-To know more about EEG `visit <https://en.wikipedia.org/wiki/Electroencephalography>`_
+To know more about EEG: https://en.wikipedia.org/wiki/Electroencephalography

 The International 10â€“20 system is a standard method for placing EEG electrodes on the scalp in relation to the brain's cerebral cortex.
 Electrode positions are labeled with letters (like Fp, F, T, C, P, O, and Z for